cs160-su23/p4-creativity-canvas/README.md

 Hello friend!
-This is Starter code for Project 2: Creativity Canvas, lovingly prepared by Shm Garanganao Almeda for CS160 User Interface Design & Development Summer 2022 at UC Berkeley.
+This is Starter code for Project 4: Creativity Canvas for CS160 User Interface Design & Development Summer 2023 at UC Berkeley.
+It was lovingly prepared by Shm Garanganao Almeda for Summer 2022.
 *You are not required to use ANY of this example code.* I just thought it might be helpful to have something to work off of.

 <img src="https://i.imgur.com/xcnUizl.png" width="300" alt= "Preview of this Starter Code Drawing Application">

-Watch Lecture 6.5 (from July 05, 2022) for a recorded live coding demo where you can see how this code was written from start to finish.

 <img src="https://i.imgur.com/6L4OUS7.png" width="300" alt= "Shm's Drawing Application Image Preview">
 I've also shared Shm's Cool Drawing Application (this starter code + around an hour of time spent adding more buttons, colors, and features!) as a GitHub repository available here: https://github.com/s-almeda/shms-cool-drawing-app